tardate/LittleCodingKata/README.md

-# 314 Little Coding Katas
+# 315 Little Coding Katas

-> Latest addition:sparkles: [Ambient Findability](./design/ambient_findability) - Book notes - Ambient Findability, By Peter Morville, published by O'Reilly
+> Latest addition:sparkles: [Inkscape](./design/inkscape) - About Inkscape, with installation on macOS.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about